 The Portfolio Management certification comes with 6 domains

 - Portfolio Strategic Management– This talk about defining strategy and the organization goals to be achieved.
 This also defines the components for the Portfolio and how each component should be aligned to one or more strategic objectives and the overall positive impact should be constantly monitored.

 - Portfolio Governance – This domain plays a crucial role in ensuring the portfolio stays on its path to achieve the goals.
-So, establishing the governance framework is one of the cruxes of the portfolio governance.
-It will also define the roles and responsibilities of its member and portfolio components.
+So, establishing the governance framework is one of the cruxes of portfolio governance.
+It will also define the roles and responsibilities of its members and portfolio components.

 - Portfolio Capacity and Capability Management – This will determine if the Portfolio has enough organization capacity and capability to achieve the portfolio goals.
-What kind of balancing and trad- offs does the different sub-components need to do for resource allocation to achieve the portfolio goals.
+What kind of balancing and trad- offs do the different sub-components need to do for resource allocation to achieve the portfolio goals?
 The portfolio view allows for future planning to develop capacity and capabilities as required.

 - Portfolio Stakeholder Engagement – It is important that the Portfolio manager engages its different stakeholders to manage their expectations.
 Generally, the portfolio does not have the authority and need to engage with other powerful stakeholders to get the job done.
 By constant engagement, portfolio managers enable the probability of portfolio success.

 - Portfolio Value Management – This enables investment in a portfolio to yield the expected return as defined by the organizational strategy.
 Value contribution and sustainment should be monitored throughout the component execution as well as post the component closure.